syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Region.md

 # Region in UWP Sunburst Chart (SfSunburstChart)

 Sunburst region represents the entire chart and all its elements.
-It includes all the chart elements like Legend, DataLabel, Levels etc. It has some major properties as
+It includes all the chart elements like Legend, DataLabel, Levels etc. It has the following major properties:

 [`ItemsSource`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.SunburstChart.SfSunburstChart.html#Syncfusion_UI_Xaml_SunburstChart_SfSunburstChart_ItemsSource) – Gets or sets the IEnumerable values used to generate the chart.